iterative/dvc.org/content/docs/command-reference/plots/modify.md

 ## Example: Template change

-_dvc stage add --plots file.csv ..._ command assign the default template that needs to be changed in many cases.
-A simple command changes the template:
+Something like `dvc stage add --plots file.csv ...` assigns the default template, which needs to be changed in many cases.
+This command can do so:

 ```dvc
 $ dvc plots modify classes.csv --template confusion